swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

 The Big Picture
 ---------------

 First, a very high-level overview/recap of how games typically draw things: A game world can be thought of as a set of models to draw, and a model is a set of triangles.
 Each triangle has three vertices (corners), and vertices have a position and whatever other attributes may be useful, like color or texture coordinates.
 To draw a triangle, the game first figures out where the vertices should be drawn on the screen, then fills in the triangle, smoothly blending any attributes (like color) between vertices and passing the blended attributes to a program that determines what to actually write to each fragment (essentially pixel) of the triangle.
-And, if you store each pixel's distance from the screen, you can draw the triangles in any order without needing to sort them from back to front.
+And, if you store each pixel's distance from the camera, you can draw the triangles in any order without needing to sort them from back to front.
 Rinse, repeat (a lot), and you have a depiction of a 3D world.

 We're interested in the part where, given a 3D position of a vertex, we figure out where that would be on the screen.
 Additionally, because it's common for games to draw millions of triangles, whatever we come up with needs to be _fast_.
 However, launching into the full-blown solution would be difficult, so we need to build towards it: